syncfusion-content/asp.net-core-docs/aspnet-core/Dialog/how-to.md

 {% endhighlight %}

-Add the following script to close and open the Dialog widget.
+Add the following script to close and open the Dialog control.

 {% highlight javascript %}